heremaps/gluecodium/doc/franca.md

         }
     }

-### Struct: ExternalType
+### Struct, Enumeration: ExternalType

-This FDEPL property controls whether the C++ header file is generated for the given Franca struct.
-Default value is `null`, i.e. the struct type is not external and thus a header file is generated.
+This FDEPL property controls whether the C++ header file is generated for the given Franca struct or enumeration.
+Default value is `null`, i.e. the type is not external and thus a header file is generated.
 If a non-empty value is given, no header file is generated, but the given String value is used as a path to a pre-existing header file instead.
 This property has no effect on generated code for Java or Swift.

 FIDL: